 The Marina Mandarin Singapore hotel (tel. +65 6845 1000) is at 6 Raffles Boulevard on Marina Square.

 The hotel is part of the Meritus group of hotels and resorts and operates a best price guarantee for online bookings via the hotel’s website.

-Esplanade is the closest of Singapore’s Mass Rapid Transit (MRT) stations to the Marina Mandarin hotel.
+Esplanade is the closest of Singapore’s Mass Rapid Transit (MRT) stations to the Marina Mandarin SIngapore hotel.

 Getting to Singapore

-Find out more about the attractions of Singapore on YourSingapore, Singapore Tourist Board’s website.
+Find out more about things to do and see in Singapore on YourSingapore, the Singapore Tourist Board’s website.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.